liruntu2333/1981JO/README.md

 # 1981JO
 An 3D mesh renderer implemented by DirectX 11.
-Ground mesh been rendered with spotlight shadow map method.
+Meshes been rendered with spotlight shadow map method.

 Platform:
 Windows